jlewisbrewer/rust_kana/README.md

 #  Rust Kana Transliterator

-This project transliterates English and Japanese words into Japanese characters.
+This project transliterates English and Japanese words into Japanese characters, and can also take Japanese characters and output the corresponding romanization.

 Open source license.

-Support for transliterating into both hiragana and katakana is included.
+Support for transliterating into and from both hiragana and katakana is included.

 ## Usage